k8hertweck/professional_assets_data_science/README.md

 ### Outline

-- Introduction to the workshop (10 minutes)
+- Introduction to the workshop
     - Motivation and objectives
     - Orientation to workshop materials and expectations
-- Inventory of existing strengths (15 minutes)
+- Inventory of existing strengths
-- Target areas for improvement (15 minutes)
+- Target areas for improvement
-- Identify ways to improve (15 minutes)
+- Identify ways to improve
-- Summary (5 minutes)
+- Summary
     - Synthesizing content
     - Workshop assessment

+Additional information about leading this workshop is available [here](teaching_notes.md).